ddollar/heroku-config/README.md

 ## How it works

 Your environment will be stored locally in a file named `.env`.
-This file will be read and placed into your app's environment on load.
-Please make sure not to commit this file to your repository.
+This file can be read by [foreman](http://github.com/ddollar/foreman) to load the local environment for your app.

+Please remember to not commit your `.env` file to your repository.

 ## License